Fast Low-rank Representation based Spatial Pyramid Matching for Image Classification: Conclusion

 \section{Conclusion}

-In this paper, we propose a spatial pyramid matching method which is based on the lowest rank representation (LRR) of the SIFT descriptors.
-The proposed method, named as LrrSPM, is very efficient in computation while still maintaining a competitive accuracy on many data sets.
-LrrSPM formulates the quantization of the SIFT descriptors as a Nuclear norm optimization problem and utilizes the multiple-scale representation to characterize the statistical information of the image.
-The paper also introduces an approximation method to speed up the computation of LRR.
-The method makes LRR handling incremental and large scale data possible.
+In this paper, we proposed a spatial pyramid matching method which is based on the lowest rank representation (LRR) of the SIFT descriptors.
+The proposed method, named as LrrSPM, formulates the quantization of the SIFT descriptors as a rank minimization problem and utilizes the multiple-scale representation to characterize the statistical information of the image.
+LrrSPM is very efficient in computation while still maintaining a competitive accuracy on a range of data sets.
+In general, LrrSPM is 25--50 times faster than ScSPM and 5--16 times faster than LLC.
 Experimental results based on several well-known data sets show the good performance of LrrSPM.

+Each approach has its own advantages and disadvantages.
+LrrSPM is based on the low rank assumption of data space.
+If this assumption is unsatisfied, the performance of our method may be degraded.
+Moreover, although LrrSPM performs comparable to ScSPM and LLC with significant speedup, its performance can be further improved by referring to the recently-proposed methods.
+By referring to~\cite{Gao2013TIP}, one can develop the nonlinear LrrSPM by incorporating kernel function into our objective function.
+By referring to~\cite{Zhou2013}, one can utilize the label information to design supervised LrrSPM.
+Moreover, the performance of LrrSPM can also be improved by fusing multiple descriptors as~\cite{Todorovic2008CVPR} does.